 The Plan has been set up to provide benefits to the clergy and lay employees of participating employers.
 Contributions flow into the Fund and payment for group employee benefits premiums are sent to Manulife from the Fund each month.
 A portion of the contributions is used for administration costs related to the employee benefits program, which include staff salaries, consulting fees, and other expenses.
 Experience refunds (or a portion of experience refunds) from Manulife may be deposited to this Fund and deficits owing to Manulife may be paid from this Fund, based on the decisions made by the Central Advisory Group of the Pension Committee.
-There was an experience refund from a surplus in Manulife deposited into the Fund for \$409,320 (2022 - \$379,055) in the year ended December 31, 2023.
+There was an experience refund from a surplus in Manulife accrued as receivable by the Fund in the amount of \$427,548 (2023 - \$409,320) for the year ended December 31, 2024.